mushroomlabs/django-activitypub-toolkit/docs/pages/references/serializers.md

 # Serializers Reference

 Serializers handle conversion between Django model instances and JSON-LD representations for ActivityPub federation.
-They work in conjunction with the framing system to produce context-appropriate output.
+They use field-based configuration to control how data is embedded or referenced.

 ## Core Serializer Classes